Jane Kallir: Publications

-The “Elie Faure Award” and the “Prix des Lecteurs de Beaux-Arts Magazin” both were given in 1991 for Egon Schiele: The Complete Works.
+Both the Elie Faure Award and the Prix des Lecteurs de Beaux-Arts Magazin were given in 1991 for Egon Schiele: The Complete Works.

+Anna Mary Robertson (“Grandma”) Moses

+The Galerie St. Etienne mounted “Grandma” Moses’s first one-person show in 1940, and represented her exclusively until her death in 1961.
+In 1973, Otto Kallir and Galerie St. Etienne co-director Hildegard Bachert published a catalogue raisonné of Moses’s paintings.

+The Moses archives are now housed at the Kallir Research Institute, where the material is made available to scholars.
+The KRI is planning a digital update of the Moses catalogue raisonné, and Jane Kallir provides opinions regarding the authenticity of works not included in the 1973 edition.

+In 2018, Kallir agreed to donate 10 “Grandma” Moses paintings to the Smithsonian American Art Museum (SAAM).
+The longterm goal is to establish a Moses study center at the museum.
+SAAM will host a major Moses exhibition in 2025.

 Egon Schiele

-Kallir is the foremost expert on the work of Egon Schiele, publishing Egon Schiele: The Complete Works in 1990, with an update in 1998.
+Kallir is the foremost expert on the work of Egon Schiele, publishing Egon Schiele, the Complete Works in 1990, with an update in 1998.
+The Kallir Research Institute issued a digital update of the catalogue raisonné, Egon Schiele Online, in 2018.

-Kallir regularly provides opinions regarding works not in that catalogue raisonné and Schiele scholarship, in addition to maintaining an archive of Schiele works authenticated since 1998.
+Kallir regularly provides opinions regarding works not in that catalogue raisonné, in addition to maintaining an archive of Schiele works authenticated since 1998.
+Kallir has been instrumental in calling attention to the spoliation of art by the Nazi regime.
 Many Schiele collectors were persecuted after Hitler annexed Austria in 1938.
-Egon Schiele: The Complete Works contains an appendix, “Who’s Who in the Provenances,” which documents collections that were looted or otherwise lost during the Nazi years.
+Egon Schiele: The Complete Works contains an appendix, “Who’s Who in the Provenances,” documenting collections that were looted or otherwise lost during the Nazi years.

 In 1997, Kallir gave the New York Times a file documenting the Nazi theft of Schiele’s painting Portrait of Wally.
 The resulting story led to the seizure of the painting by the NY District Attorney and a twelve-year lawsuit.
 As a result, the Austrian Parliament in 1998 issued a decree reopening the claims process for State museums, and in 2010, the heirs of the original owner of Portrait of Wally received a settlement of $19 million.
 Kallir’s role in the case is featured in the 2012 documentary film Portrait of Wally.

 The opening of previously sealed Austrian archives, in tandem with the 1998 restitution decree, has produced a wealth of new evidence documenting Nazi spoliation.
 Kallir continues to work with Austrian researchers on updating Schiele provenances.